prince-chrismc/check-actor-permissions-action/README.md

 ### Conditionally Continue

-To have the workflow change behavoirs depending on the actors permissions, use the action as follows:
+To have the workflow change behaviors depending on the actor's permissions, use the action as follows:

 ```yaml
 steps: